Cwalsh888/ccjs-app/README.md

 - [ ] Tighten the parameters in the API call for a faster load.

+- [ ] Clarify whether data returned is legacy and no longer actively being used.

 - [ ] Implement prettier into this repo.

 - [ ] Move the data transformations on the front-end to the server.